Willson Contreras Player Props: Cardinals vs. Reds

-The St. Louis Cardinals, including Willson Contreras (.122 batting average in his past 10 games), take on starting pitcher Ben Lively and the Cincinnati Reds at Great American Ball Park, Wednesday at 6:40 PM ET.
+On Thursday, Willson Contreras (batting .125 in his past 10 games) and the St. Louis Cardinals play the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
+First pitch is at 12:35 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Reds.
+He had a hitless showing in his last game (0-for-3) against the Reds.

 Willson Contreras Game Info & Props vs. the Reds